 The cloud native ecosystem must take note in order to ensure compatibility with the new wave of cloud infrastructure.
-There is a fundamental difference in communication with a reduced instruction set at the assembly language level for processors built using Arm based technology.
-The reduced instruction set is what frees up CPU, making the lower costs and higher performance possible.
-It is also what has generally made Arm based technology popular in powering the IoT compute landscape.
+There is a fundamental difference in communication with a reduced instruction set at the assembly language level for processors built using the 64-bit architecture designed by ARM.
+The reduced instruction set chip (RISC) is what frees up CPU, making the lower costs and higher performance possible.
 The cloud native products at the workload level must also be able to work with the reduced instruction set.

 ARM’s chip design adds another layer of security using features like always-on encryption, but customers are still responsible for securing the applications, communications between services, workloads and resources, as well as the workloads themselves.

 Aqua's runtime controls look deep into the processes that containers run, and assess them against policies that prevent drift against the original container image, that allow or deny specific executables, network connections, files and resources, and that create a behavioral profile for the container's allowed activities.